Skip to primary navigation Skip to content Skip to footer

 How do I get to the starting location?

 By Car: Street parking on Capitol Hill is limited to two hours.
-Union Station has a public garage for long term parking.
+Union Station has a public garage for long-term parking.

 Is tipping expected?

 Thanks for asking!
-Gratuities are never required but always appreciated if you enjoyed your tour.
-Our guides work hard to provide an engaging and memorable experience!
+Gratuities are never required but are always appreciated.
+Our guides work hard to provide a fun and memorable experience!

 What if it rains?